sganti2/Collision-Averse-Efficient-Motion-Planning-Autonomous-Vehicles/README.md

 # Collision-Averse and Efficient B-Spline Derived Motion Planning for Autonomous Vehicles (AVs)

-In order to acquire a comprehensive understanding of the work present within this repository, please refer to the accompanying honors thesis: [pdf].
+In order to acquire a comprehensive understanding of the work present within this repository, please refer to the accompanying honors thesis within this repository.

 ## I. Research Objective
 The primary objective of this research was to utilize the model-based approach to design a motion planner that optimizes collision aversion and efficiency for 2D vehicle dynamics.
 This research leverages the pre-existing motion planning toolkit, OMG-Tools, in order to generate smooth trajectories [1].
 The simulation results included within this repository are specific to two interaction cases: Case 1 and Case 2.
 The setup for Case 1 and Case 2 are discussed thoroughly within the following section.